 Records exposed: 145 million

 In 2014, eBay announced it has become a victim of a cyber attack.

-145 million customers’ personal information and encrypted passwords were obtained.
+Each of the 145 million customers’ eBay account was hacked.
+The cybercriminals obtained personal information and encrypted passwords.

 This was one of the biggest data breaches of all time and was conducted by using employee login credentials, of all things.
 It’s not public knowledge whether the employee was “in” on the plan, or if the company was actually hacked.

 The personal information I referred to included dates of birth, mailing addresses, phone numbers, and full names.
 No financial information was compromised according to the platform.

 Two weeks after the breach occurred, the company assured users no suspicious activity took place in any of the user accounts.